1993-1998 Toyota Supra

 Upgrading the stereo system in your Supra

 1993 • 1994 • 1995 • 1996 • 1997 • 1998

-In a nutshell: This article is an overview of your Supra's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Supra’s stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your vehicle.

 Overview of the Toyota Supra

 Muscle car enthusiasts have their Mustangs, Camaros, GTOs, and anything with a "Hemi innit," but the generation that came of age during the first golden age of hot imports has its own list of dream cars.
 The fourth-generation Supra is one of them.

 The base Supra was a nice-looking ride with tons of potential.
 The Turbo model looked great, too, plus it was also screamingly fast.
 And once the tuning community got into that set-up, they discovered that the rock-solid engine could produce in the neighborhood of 1000 horsepower with the right mods.
 Needless to say, a star was born.